Ethiopia: Resilience & Nutrition Security

 People in Need has been implementing WASH, health and nutrition projects in the Sidama region (formerly SNNPR) for more than 15 years.
 As a result, PIN has extensive experience with a wide range of approaches and methods such as Sanitation Marketing, school WASH clubs and community health clubs.
 The aim of the project is to improve the hygiene and eating habits of all members of households.
 The project will contribute to improving the health system and sanitation facilities of health facilities and schools, among others through strengthening cooperation between relevant institutions and increasing their capacities.
 The project activities also include an awareness raising campaign to improve the hygiene and nutrition of the communities.
 The objective of the community activities is mainly to prevent infectious diseases and malnutrition, which contributes to the overall improvement of the health of the target population in Hawassa Zuriya, Sidama region, Ethiopia.

-Implementation of a sustainable water system in selected kebeles of Bura, Dale and Bona Zuria Woredas
+Establishment of a sustainable water system in selected kebeles of Bura, Dale and Bona Zuria Woredas

 The aim of the ongoing project is to ensure universal and equal access to safe and affordable drinking water for all inhabitants of selected kebeles in the newly declared region of Sidama in southern Ethiopia.
 In addition to building new water supply systems, the project will also focus on their sustainability, through capacity building of operators, managers and support organizations.
 An integral part of the project will also be the assistance in setting up a tariff system that will allow access to affordable water for all members of target communities.
 Moreover, the project team will conduct the community awareness raising campaign regarding safe transport, water handling and storage, as this is the only way to ensure that water from the newly constructed supply systems is truly safe for its consumers.